jh177/tablelog/README.md

 ![screenshot-1](app/assets/images/tablelog-preview-1.gif)

 ## Ability to search restaurants via cuisine type or city location
-* User can user the search box to search restaurants via cuisine type or city
+* User can use the search box to search restaurants in categories such as cuisine type and located city

 ![screenshot-2](app/assets/images/tablelog-preview-2.gif)